bradymholt/koa-vuejs-template/README.md

 ## Development Email Delivery

-This template includes a [MailCatcher](https://mailcatcher.me/) Docker image so that when email is sent during development (i.e. new user registration), it can be viewed in the MailCacher web interface at [http://localhost:1080/](http://localhost:1080/).
+This template includes a [MailHog](https://github.com/mailhog/MailHog) Docker image so that when email is sent during development (i.e. new user registration), it can be viewed in the MailHog web interface at [http://localhost:8025/](http://localhost:8025/).

 ## Visual Studio Code config